urd00m/PincherArmInstallTutorial/README.md

 This contains the step for moveit installation.
 I recommend installing moveit at /opt/ros/kinetic/share and in a ws_moveit in the home diretory

+## Moveit quick install
+navigate to where you install this repository *you should be in PincherArmInstallTutorial*

+run in terminal
+1. bash moveit_install.sh

 ## Installation for /opt/ros/kinetic/share: (Instructions found from https://moveit.ros.org/install/)
-run in terminal
+run in terminal *do not run if you did the quick install*
 1. sudo apt-get install ros-kinetic-moveit

 ## Installation for ws_moveit:  (Instructions found from https://moveit.ros.org/install/source/)
-run in terminal
+run in terminal  *do not run if you did the quick install*
 1. rosdep update
 2. sudo apt-get update
 3. sudo apt-get dist-upgrade